 In 2023, we entered into two interest rate floors that were designated as cash flow hedges of interest rate risk associated with our margin receivables.
 One interest rate floor with a notional amount of \$2 billion was effective as of June 30, 2023.
 Another with a notional amount of \$1 billion was effective as of January 1, 2024.
 Both interest rate floors had a maturity of six months.
+As of September 30, 2024, the Company had no derivatives and hedging activities.

-Amounts reported in accumulated other comprehensive income (loss) ("AOCI") related to interest rate floors will be reclassified to net interest revenues as interest payments are received or paid on the hedged items.
-During the next 12 months, we expect to reclassify an immaterial amount of losses from AOCI as a reduction to net interest revenues.
+Amounts reported in accumulated other comprehensive income (loss) ("AOCI") related to interest rate floors will be were reclassified to net interest revenues as interest payments are were received or paid on the hedged items.
+During items during the next 12 nine months we expect to reclassify an immaterial amount of losses from AOCI as a reduction to net interest revenues, ended September 30, 2024.